hackclub/hackclub/workshops/contrib/github-pages/README.md

 # Commiting and Publishing to GitHub

+In this part of the workshop, you will learn how to put the code from Cloud9 into your GitHub repository.

+### Commiting and Publishing to GitHub

-Once you have made changes in the files you need to put them on GitHub which will put it on your website.
+After you make changes to your site on Cloud9 you will need to put the changes on GitHub for the changes to show up on your site.

-1. **Go into the terminal and type:**

-        cd [repository name]

-    This puts you into your repository

-2. **Add your changes to the commit list by doing...**
+1. **Add your changes to the commit list by doing...**

         git add .

-3. **Commit your changes with the following format**
+2. **Commit your changes with the following format**

         git commit -m "Here you type what the commit does.
 Keep the quotations."

     This will get your changes ready to push to GitHub

-4. **Push your changes**
+3. **Push your changes**

         git push

     It will ask for your username and password.
     Note: When you type your password it wont show up in the terminal.

 # Let's Explain What you Just Did